Repairing DoS Vulnerability of Real-World Regexes: Implementation and Evaluation

-For the first question, we measure the running time to repair the vulnerable regular expression on the real-world data set.
-For the second question, we measure the similarity of original and repaired regular expressions with respect to the language using the same metrics described in \cite{10.1145/3140587.3062349}.
-For the last question, we choose some regular expressions that the similarities are low in the second question, and measure the similarity again by increasing the number of examples to check the impact of the number of examples.
-Additionally, we present a simple optimization to improve the similarity.
+For the first question, we measure the time taken to repair vulnerable regexes on a real-world data set.
+For the second question, we measure the quality of repaired regexes using the metrics also used in~\cite{10.1145/3360565}.
+For the last question, we compare the running times of \tool{} and \tool{} with the optimization described in Section~\ref{subsec:optim}.
+Henceforth, we refer to \tool{} with the optimization as \tool{}-o, and use \tool{}-h to denote the hybrid of \tool{} and \tool{}-o that returns the regex returned by the faster of the two.

+Finally, we present a comparison of our tool~\tool{} with the other state-of-the-art tools in Section~\ref{subsec:compare}.
+We compared \tool{} with three state-of-the-art tools AlphaRegex~\cite{10.1145/3093335.2993244}, RFixer~\cite{10.1145/3360565}, and FlashRegex~\cite{FlashRegex}.
+AlphaRegex only supports synthesizing a regex, while RFixer and FlashRegex support both synthesizing and repairing a regex.